First aid: Preserving life

-Gastrointestinal bleeding, avulsions and Sucking chest wounds, treated with an occlusive dressing to let air out but not in.

-Many accidents can happen in homes, offices, schools and laboratories which require immediate attention before the patient is attended by the doctor.

 First aid kits

 A first aid kit consists of a strong, durable bag or transparent plastic box.
 They are commonly identified with a white cross on a green background.
 A first aid kit does not have to be bought ready-made.
 The advantage of ready-made first aid kits are that they have well organized compartments and familiar layouts.

 Contents

 There is no universal agreement upon the list for the contents of a first aid kit.
 The UK Health and Safety Executive stress that the contents of workplace first aid kits will vary according to the nature of the work activities.
 As an example of possible contents of a kit, British Standard BS 8599 First Aid Kits for the Workplace lists the following items: